cfergeau/enhancements/enhancements/cvo/cluster-profiles.md

 ## Motivation

-In order to support different deployment models in which not all operators rendered by the CVO by default are needed, a mechanism is needed by which we tell the CVO which manifests to include or exclude.
-One such deployment is the hosted control plane case in which the control plane components and corresponding operators should not be rendered by the CVO.
+To support different a deployment model in which not all operators rendered by the CVO by default are needed.
+This includes IBM Public Cloud, in which a hosted control plane is used.
+Potentially it can also be used for Code Ready Containers.

 ### Goals